cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 ## Writing the Script

-Depending on which tutorial you started from, you will follow a different path later on.
-This first section will be the same for both paths however, so follow the guide below.

 ![Blank Visual Studio Page](../assets/walkthroughs/unity/1_project_setup/visual_studio_human_factors_reference.png)

-Double click on HFExampleScript that we created in project 1 to open up VisualStudio.
+Double click on HFExampleScript that we created in project 1 to open up Visual Studio if it isn't open already.
 You should see a blank page like the above.

 Just like the previous tutorials, we're going to declare which namespaces this script will use in the using section.
 For now we only need one using declaration.
 Add this to the top of your script like in the previous tutorials.